djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 This is **extrapolation**.

-No resampling method can create evidence for conditions absent from the original dataset.
+No resampling method can create evidence about conditions absent from the original dataset.

-Validation can only estimate extrapolation performance if genuinely representative extrapolation regions exist in the data.
+Validation can estimate extrapolation performance only when genuinely representative extrapolation regions exist in the data.

----

-## 6. Random train/test splitting
+## Random train/test splitting

 In a random split, observations are shuffled and assigned to folds without using geography.

-This is familiar from ordinary machine learning.
+This is the standard approach in many non-spatial machine-learning settings.

 For independent observations, random splitting can be appropriate.

-For spatially dependent observations, it can place training and test locations extremely close together.
+For spatially dependent observations, however, it can place training and test locations extremely close together.

-That can create an easier task than deployment.
+This can create an easier task than the real deployment problem.

----

-## 7. Why random splits can be optimistic
+## Why random splits can be optimistic

 Suppose a test location is only

-\[
+$$
 50\text{ m}
-\]
+$$

 from a training observation.

 If the spatial correlation range is

-\[
+$$
 2\text{ km},
-\]
+$$

 the training observation contains substantial information about the held-out test value.

 Now suppose real deployment occurs

-\[
+$$
 10\text{ km}
-\]
+$$

 from the nearest observation.

-The validation and deployment problems are not comparable.
+The validation and deployment settings are therefore not comparable.

 The random split estimates: